willstepp/writings/joseph-the-son/jts.md

 Nine

-After a lunch of peanut butter sandwiches and Fritos, Joseph helped his sister into her jacket and toboggin and they set off towards Pastor Jacob’s barn.
+After a lunch of vienna sausages with corn chips, Joseph helped his sister into her pink jacket and toboggin and they set out the door towards Pastor Jacob’s barn.
 That seemed the best place to start looking for clues to find whatever had killed those chickens.
-He didn’t particularly want Lizzie to come along, but mother was still at work and grandpa was nowhere to be found.
+Joseph didn’t particularly want Lizzie to come along, but mother was still at work and grandpa was nowhere to be found.
 His door had been shut all morning.

 The overcast clouds of the morning had dissolved and revealed a blue afternoon sky.
 It was cold yet Joseph cold feel the radiation on his face from the sunlight.
 Lizzie walked behind her brother just glad to be out of the house for a bit.
 Once in awhile she would get distracted by a bug in the grass or by peering into one of the Oakwood trailers and Joseph would tell her to come on in a parent-like tone that seemed odd coming from him, but it did work and afterwards she scurried up quickly from behind.
 Oakwood was quiet.
 There was a light wind that blew across the field to the East and fluttered against the wood-lattice porches of the trailers.
 The wind went through their jackets.